What You'll Learn

 But many other professionals who practice ABA aren’t credentialed by the BACB.
 They may be occupational therapists or speech/language pathologists or clinical psychologists.
 Some may take courses in ABA designed by the BACB without getting a credential.
 And some get their ABA training from courses offered by specific ABA programs such as the Pivotal Response Training (PRT) and the Early Start Denver Model (ESDM), which offer their own credentials.

-Dr. Catherine Lord, director of the Center for Autism and the Developing Brain at Weill Cornell Medical College & New York Presbyterian Hospital, notes that the variation in training can make things confusing to parents.
+Catherine Lord, PhD, director of the Center for Autism and the Developing Brain at Weill Cornell Medical College & New York Presbyterian Hospital, notes that the variation in training can make things confusing to parents.
 “It’s frightening that the standards are so vague and variable.”

 She added that while there is evidence that more education and training in ABA practitioners improves the response rate of the children, there is no evidence that one particular form of training produces better treatment results than another.